 Sudden cat fur discoloration can be really concerning.
 You will be used to your cat’s coat looking a particular shade.
 If it begins to undergo a variation in color, you may assume that something is wrong.
-However, it is usually a completely natural process.
-If there is an issue, it can often be rectified.

 Table of Contents:

 - 1 Why is My Cat’s Fur Changing Color?

 - 2 Fur Color Changes And What They Mean

 - 3 Can a Cat’s Fur Pattern Change?